Netcracker/qubership-opensearch/documentation/maintenance-guide/troubleshooting-guide/README.md

       {"error":{"root_cause":[{"type":"illegal_argument_exception","reason":"No replication in progress for index:test_topic"}],"type":"illegal_argument_exception","reason":"No replication in progress for index:test_topic"},"status":400}
       ```

-      the replication is not run on the `active` side for the specified failed `test_topic` index.
+      The replication is not run on the `active` side for the specified failed `test_topic` index.
 Then you need to go to the `standby` side of OpenSearch cluster and check the status of replication for above index:

       ```bash
       curl -u <username>:<password> -XGET http://opensearch.<opensearch_namespace>:9200/_plugins/_replication/<index_name>/_status?pretty
       ```

-      where:
+      Where:
          * `<username>:<password>` are the credentials to OpenSearch.
          * `<opensearch_namespace>` is the namespace where `standby` side of OpenSearch is located.
 For example, `opensearch-service`.
          * `<index_name>` is the name of failed index.
 For example, `test_topic`.